wrightmat/dnd-eberron/adventures/C04 The Nature of Magic/1-01  Strixhaven Year 1, Term 1.md

  - [ ]
 - Students of all ages gather at The Rose Stage for a celebration of the new year at Strixhaven.
 Each college is already seated in their own section when the first years arrive, where they are seated separately.
 The colleges are decked out in their colors and accompanied by their mascots.
 - This is just another opportunity to show off the various colleges, and allow players to converse with other students if they choose.
 - **Opening Remarks**.
-Head Dean Tanazir Quandrix (or another high-ranking figure) on the grand purpose of Strixhaven and the philosophy of interconnection in magic.
+Dean Augusta Tullus remarks on the grand purpose of Strixhaven and the philosophy of interconnection in magic.
 	- “Magic flows through every one of you, binding you to this world and each other.
-At Strixhaven, you will learn not only to wield it but to understand its place in creation.”
+At Strixhaven, you will learn not only to wield it but to understand its place in life.”
+	- “For example, throughout Strixhaven lie the snarls — tangled nexuses where the threads of magic converge and pulse with the energy of creation itself.
+They are the remnants of ancient forces, both a gift and a warning, reminding us that great power demands great understanding.”
-	- “Whether you follow the path of Prismari’s artistry, Quandrix’s logic, or Witherbloom’s balance, remember this: magic is not a weapon to hoard but a gift to share.”
+	- “Whether you follow the path of Prismari’s artistry, Quandrix’s logic, or Witherbloom’s balance, remember this: magic is not a resource to hoard but a gift to share.”
 - **Mascot Parade**.
 Each college parades its mascots (e.g., Prismari elementals, Quandrix fractals, etc.) in a colorful display.
 Players can cheer for their favorite or interact with mascots to learn more about their colleges’ unique magic.
-- Student Remarks.
+- **Student Remarks**.
 A Current Student Representative (e.g., a Silverquill third-year) presents the student’s perspective and practical advice.
 	- “Your first year at Strixhaven will be a whirlwind.
 Find your people, whether it’s through extracurriculars or late-night study sessions.
 And don’t forget—the Biblioplex is your best friend.”
 	- “Beware of mage duels.
 They’re exciting, but they have a way of landing you in detention.
 Trust me on that.”
-- Student Cheer.
+- **Student Cheer**.
 The speaker leads a student cheer and invites new students to join in.
-A group DC 14 Charisma (Performance) check determines how w
+A group DC 14 Charisma (Performance) check determines how well the cheer goes for the PC's secion.
+- **Closing Remarks**.
+Tedric Taiva, Voice of the Founders, makes a rare appearance to give a more pragmatic view on magic and its use.
+	- “Magic is power, and power can protect or corrupt.
+Here, you will learn the difference — and decide which path you will walk.”

 ###### Secret Party
  - [ ]
 - Any PC who has made enough friends might be invited to a party that happens on the last night of Orientation Week.
 This party is not sanctioned by the school administration, so it held in secret at The Rose Stage after hours.
-Have each player roll a d10.
+- Have each player roll a d10.
 If they roll at or under the number of NPCs they've talked to that week, then one of those NPCs (a Friend if they've made one) invites them to the party after the Pep Rally.
--
+- There are a number of different activities that PCs can choose to participate in.
+Each should choose at least one.
+	- **Keep Watch**.
+One or two people are stationed outside at all times to keep an eye out for administration officials who might try to shut down the party.
+Roll a series of three Wisdom (Perception) checks contesting Stealth rolls at +4.
+For any failures, the player may roll a Dexterity (Stealth) check to attempt to conceal any noise and avoid detection.
+Failure on that results in a member of the administration showing up - at which point the player will need to succeed on a DC 15 Charisma (Persuasion) check to convince them that nothing is going on or they will shut down the party on a failure.
+Getting the party shut down should have a major social consequence at a later roleplay-convenient time.
+	- **Magical Dance-Off**.
+Students use harmless cantrips and illusions to enhance their dance moves, creating a spectacular visual display.
+Players can participate by rolling a series of three Charisma (Performance) checks, optionally using spells to create interest - for each spell cast the player gains a +2 to their Performance checks.
+Succeeding on all three checks crowns the player as the winner of the dance-off, resulting in a major social benefit at a later roleplay-convenient time.
+	- **Potion Roulette**.
+A table offers drinks spiked with mild, harmless potions.
+Effects might include glowing skin, levitation, or temporary minor transformations (like turning blue or growing gills).
+Players can partake for fun or attempt an Arcana check to identify potion effects in advance.
+For each potion drank, roll on the Wild Magic table.
+	- **Drinking Games**.
+Simulate any number of drinking games, such as quarters or beer pong, with checks.
+Contested Dexterity checks against another player or the DM (for NPCs).
+Whoever fails has to take a drink, requiring a Constitution saving throw (DC based on the number of drinks), with failure resulting in a level of Exhaustion.
+Too many levels of exhaustion means the player passes out, missing the rest of the party.

 #### Week 4: Frog's the Word